SorryQuick/Gw2-Simple-Addon-Loader/README.md

 # How to Use

-This expects this exe to be in <\Gw2 path containing Gw2-64.exe>/addons/<\subfolder name of your choice>/
+This expects this exe to be in <\Gw2 path containing Gw2-64.exe>/addons/LOADER_public/

 Example path:
-~/.steam/steam/steamapps/common/Guild Wars 2/addons/overlay/Gw2-Simple-Addon-Loader.exe
+~/.steam/steam/steamapps/common/Guild Wars 2/addons/LOADER_public/Gw2-Simple-Addon-Loader.exe

 In this folder, create two files: dlls.txt and exes.txt All DLL paths found in the dlls file will be loaded once the game is launched.